openlibraryenvironment/listener-openurl/doc/openurls-for-reshare.md

 The remaining keys simply describe the sought resource, and have their usual meanings as specified (admittedly very tersely) in the standards documents:

 * `rft.title` `rft.btitle`, `rft.atitle`, `rft.jtitle` -- title, book title, article title and journal title, all of which are treated simply as "title" by ReShare.
+* `rft.jtitle` -- as well as being one of the candidates to become the main title in the ReShare request, this is also passed as the misleadingly named `stitle` field.
+(In OpenURL, `rft.stitle` is the useless "short title"; but in ISO 18626, and therefore also in ReShare, it's "serial title".)
 * `rft.au`, `rft.creator`, `rft.aulast`, `rft.aufirst` -- author, creator, author last name and author first name, all of which are treated simply as "author" by ReShare.
 * `rft.pub` -- publisher.
 * `rft.place` -- place of publication.